How to plan for an open day

 1. Begin looking early

 Universities can host open days very early into the academic year, so start the process as soon as you can.
-You may find you have the time to visit a vast range of universities before making your UCAS choices.
+You may find you have the time to visit a wide range of universities before making your UCAS choices.

 2. Book your place in advance